-Depending on the type of sensitive information your users enter on your site, you may want Hotjar to not collect data from certain fields and elements.
-When doing so, Hotjar does not collect the data and instead sends an asterisk "***" or 1s "111" for each character.
+You may want Hotjar to not collect data from certain fields and elements.
+When doing so, Hotjar does not collect the data and instead sends asterisks "***", 1s "111" or a pattern for each character/element.

-You can suppress individual elements, input fields, regular text and images, by making a small modification to your site code, adding an attribute data-hj-suppress to the elements you wish to suppress.
+You can suppress individual elements, input fields and regular text by making a small modification to your site code by adding an attribute data-hj-suppress to the elements you wish to suppress.